FAIRplus/the-fair-cookbook/content/recipes/assessing-fairness/fair-assessment-fairshake.md

 While a DOI guarantees authorship information associated with it, a URL may very well contain absolutely anything.
 Furthermore, many organizations have come together to try to guarantee that DOIs will not change, while URLs can be changed or removed by the owner of the resource.

-Thus the matric *is* satisfied in a broad context, though if the question was more specific, for instance -- "is there a DOI for this digital object?"
+Thus the metric *is* satisfied in a broad context, though if the question was more specific, for instance -- "is there a DOI for this digital object?"
 She might have answered differently.
 Hopefully this demonstration helps to illuminate the need for establishing more specific metrics relevant to your community.
 The more quantitative a metric is, the more stable and useful it will be when measured.

 <!-- ![Answer to question 1](./images/ss22.png) -->